Caitlin-Fogg/mzansibuilds/README.md

 ## 3. Frontend Setup (Recommended method - Visual Studio Code)
 - Install the extension for viewing html files: Live Preview
-- Once installed, open the project in VS Code and navigate to the frotend folder
+- Once installed, open the project in VS Code and navigate to the frontend folder
 - Inside is all the frontend files
 - To see the UI display, right click on an html file and click "Show Preview"
 - The user flow begins at home-page.html